mustafauysal/photonized/README.md

 ## Proxy Cache

-Phonized exposes port 80 and 9001.
+Photonized exposes port 80 and 9001.
 If you don't want to use proxy caching, use 9001 instead of 80.

 ## Examples